 The Atlanta pedestrian accident lawyers at Slappey & Sadd have a track record of success in handling pedestrian-accident personal injury cases and other personal injury cases.
 In cases that result in wrongful death or severe injuries that can permanently impact quality of life, income, or long-term health, you need experienced legal representation.
 At Slappey & Sadd, LLC we are careful in choosing which cases to pursue so that we can focus on helping the people who have suffered the most serious harm caused by clear cases of negligence.
 We commit the full financial, legal, and emotional resources of our firm to the clients of those cases we pursue.

 If a negligent driver injured you in a pedestrian accident, will work to achieve just compensation for your damages.How Common are Pedestrian Accidents?

-Although automobile accidents are much more common than pedestrian accidents in Atlanta, pedestrian accidents can and do happen and the results can be devastating.
+Although automobile accidents are much more common than pedestrian accidents in Atlanta, pedestrian accidents can and do happen and the results can be devastating, as our Atlanta pedestrian accident attorneys have seen.
 Only 11% of transport is pedestrian transport, yet pedestrians are involved in 13% of vehicle-related fatalities.
 Each year, more than 4,000 pedestrians are killed in collisions with automobiles and another 70,000 are injured.What Causes Pedestrian Accidents?